 The racist Whites in America need to be reminded that the Black man’s voice of oppression and method of retaliation was taught by them as this was their experience with Black Wall Street from way back in 1921.

 Today’s reality has now come full circle with the alleged resurgence of overt lynching, to add insult to injury.
 Black people have long gone concluded that the “white hood” has been swapped out, replaced by the police uniform that now gives license for deliberate targeting of Blacks, brutality, incarceration for petty reasons and wanton inhumane killing of those who have already been disenfranchised, underprivileged and marginalized.
 The police now seem to have an insatiable appetite for murder, supported by a flourishing penal capitalist micro system bent on “stock” acquisition for cheap labor and by so doing, has caused the demasculinization and dehumanization of this sector of the population.
+Visit us at.

 LOS ANGELES, CALIFORNIA